Islingr5/CSGO-Prediction-Project/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    *(Note: I suggest you to use Python's virtual environment "venv" for pip usage in linux systems.)*

 3.  **Authentication Check:**
     Ensure you have correctly configured your Git Personal Access Token (PAT) for push operations.

 ## 💻 Usage & Execution

-The project requires an initial training run to process all historical data and save the final model (`csgo_final_model.pkl`).
+The project requires an initial training run to process all historical data and save the final model (`csgo_v11_model.pkl`).

 ### 1. Initial Training & Model Generation (Run Once)